 What is the miracle that comes with repentance?

-The Presence of God and The Kingdom of God
+There are two things: the Presence of God and the Kingdom of God.

 1. God's presence.

-The times in my life that have been most precious with the Lord were when I truly poured out my heart, after which He has pointed out some area in my life that needed to be changed, or turned.
+The times in my life that have been most precious with the Lord were when I truly poured out my heart to Him, and after that He has pointed out some areas in my life that needed to be changed, or turned.
 When I turned, He was there with His presence.
-This is a promise stated in Acts 3:19-20 which says, "Repent ye therefore, and be converted, that your sins may be blotted out, when the times of refreshing shall come from the presence of the Lord; And he shall send Jesus Christ, which before was preached unto you…"
+This is a promise stated in Acts 3:19-20 (KJV) which says, “Repent ye therefore, and be converted, that your sins may be blotted out, when the times of refreshing shall come from the presence of the Lord.
+And he shall send Jesus Christ, which before was preached unto you.”

-The Presence of The Lord gives us times of refreshing.
+The Presence of the Lord gives us times of refreshing.
 When do we need refreshing?
-When we are in hot times!
+When we are in hot and dry circumstances!

-The way we enter into fellowship and presence of Godis through repentance, which is another word for turning or Meta in Greek.
+The way we enter into fellowship and presence of God is through repentance, which is another word for turning or ‘meta’ in Greek.
 Practically speaking, this means to pour our hearts out to Him.
 When we do this, He lets His walls down and we let ours down.
-"Eye has not seen nor ear heard...but God reveals to those who love Him" (1 Co.
-2:9).
+“Eye has not seen, nor ear heard... the things which God has prepared for those who love Him” (1 Corinthians 2:9).

 If we were to see all of God, nothing else in our life would matter.
-The reason too many others things matter in life is that we have not seen enough of Him!
+The reason too many other things matter in life is that we have not seen enough of Him!

-When we repent, we can see the invisible worldand faith becomes real "Whenever one turns, the veil is taken away" (2 Co.
-3:16).
+When we repent, we can see the invisible world and faith becomes real.
+“Nevertheless when one turns to the Lord, the veil is taken away” (2 Corinthians 3:16).

 Our job is to be like a caterpillar and keep turning.
 His job is to do the miracle of making us pure, as He is pure.